Barcelona

 Barri Gòtic / BornMedieval, intimateCharacter boutique hotelsLocal vibe, restaurantsYou have lots of luggage

-The tables that count: gastronomy and palaces
+The tables that matter: gastronomy and palaces

-For the other palaces in the selection, in-house tables remain decent without shining.
+For the other palaces in the selection, in-house tables are decent without shining.
 Serras Barcelona, Casa Sagnier and Ohla Barcelona bet on neighbourhood restaurants, cocktail bars, rooftops for aperitifs.
 We eat well here, we do not travel for it.

 Starred tables to know outside hotels: